Is your venue prepared for an armed robbery?

-Over last couple of months there has been an alarming increase in the number of armed hold ups at licensed venues across the country.
-With the dramatic increase in the number of armed hold ups, venues now more than ever need to aware of the risks and have a strategy in place to protect employees.
+Over last couple of months there has been an alarming increase in the number of armed robbery at licensed venues across the country.
+Venues need to be aware of the risks and have a strong and clear strategy in place to protect employees.

-So the question is, how would your venue manage an armed robbery?
+So the question is, how would your venue – and more importantly, your staff – manage an armed robbery?

 - What support is in place for your employees to deal with the situation?

 These are some of the areas that you should take into consideration to minimise the risk to the health and safety of your employees.
-For further information about how to prepare you venue in case of an arm hold up, contact Steve Lancaster at email@example.com or on 0437 838 207.
+For further information about how to prepare your venue in case of an armed hold up, contact Michelle Pitman, Safety & Compliance Advisor on 0401 014 619 or email@example.com.